Wyndham City Stadium

-Wyndham City Stadium is a proposed football stadium in Tarneit, Victoria, Australia.
-It is scheduled to open in 2026 as the home ground of Western United FC.
+Wyndham City Stadium is a soccer stadium in Tarneit, Victoria, Australia.
+The build new home ground of Western United FC, it was supposed scheduled to be open in 2026.

 History

 As part of its successful bid to enter the A-League in 2019, Western United FC committed to build a 15,000 seat soccer-specific stadium in Tarneit to the west of Melbourne.
 It will be the first major venue in Australia to be exclusively owned and operated by an A-League club, being funded through value capture.

 A training facility will be built adjacent to the new stadium.
 Early works on the site commenced in October 2021.
-It is scheduled for completion in 2023.
+It is scheduled for completion in 2024.

-On 29 May 2022, Western United chief executive Chris Pehlivanis revealed the current timeline for the stadium is for it to be ready in time for the 2025/26 A-League season.
-Pehlivanis also confirmed that Western United would begin to play home games at their training base from the 2023/24 A-League season, once the 5,000 seat training facility is built, before moving to the completed main stadium two years later.
+On 29 May 2022, Western United chief executive Chris Pehlivanis revealed the current timeline for the stadium is for it to be ready in time for the 2025–26 A-League season.
+Pehlivanis also confirmed that Western United would begin to play home games at their training base from the 2023–24 A-League season, once the 5,000 seat training facility is built, before moving to the completed main stadium two years later.

+Wyndham City Council will hold naming rights for the stadium for a 22-year term in a deal valued at $10.4 million.

+An update on the stadium timeline was given in January 2024.
+Western United chairman Jason Sourasis stated that construction should begin mid-to-late 2024, with completion in time for the 2026-27 A League season.